knurling-rs/knurling-session-20q4/src/sessions/start_measuring.md

 ✅ Go to section 1.4.1 of the [Interface Description].

-What are the message components we have to provide, so that continous measuring is triggered?
+What are the message components we have to provide, so that continuous measuring is triggered?

 <details>
     <summary>Answer</summary>